 We believe that the best approach to maintaining good eyesight is through annual eye exams and good eye care.
 Our examination fees are set based on the Fee Guide recommended by the Ontario Association of Optometrists.
 An up-to-date fee schedule is available by calling or emailing the clinic.

 Is My Eye Exam Covered by OHIP?

-Currently, OHIP will only provide coverage for the following groups below:
+OHIP will provide coverage for the following groups below:

 - Children Age 0-19: ONE full eye examination annually

-Note: While OHIP covers basic eye examinations for the specified age groups listed, advanced services performed by our office are beyond the basic care provided by OHIP and are at an additional charge.
+Note: While OHIP covers basic eye examinations for the specified age groups listed, advanced services such as imaging or dry eye treatments performed by our office are beyond the basic coverage and fees will apply.

 Can I use my health benefits or private insurance plans?